knimu/NEXUS/README.md

 NEXUS does not connect to:

-banking infrastructure
+Banking infrastructure
-payment processors
+Payment processors
-real transaction systems
+Real transaction systems
-customer identity systems
+Customer identity systems
 6. Human Review

 The system provides investigation evidence and prioritization.